No runway, no problem; Agile Bison 25-1 tests rapid deployment tactics at Chièvres AB

-U.S. Airmen assigned to the 435th Contingency Response Group and Royal Canadian Air Force 2 Wing expeditionary personnel, participate in exercise Agile Bison 25-1 at Chièvres Air Base, Belgium, April 12-18, 2025.
+U.S. Air Force Senior Master Sgt.
+Aaron Scott, 435th Contingency Response Squadron operations superintendent, and Royal Canadian Air Force Sgt.
+Charles D. Arbour, 2 Wing expeditionary operations supervisor, compare unit capabilities and force structure during exercise Agile Bison 25-1 at Chièvres Air Base, Belgium, April 12, 2025.
 Agile Bison strengthened the interoperability between U.S. forces and NATO allies, underscoring shared defense objectives.
 It also provided a realistic platform to refine tactics, techniques and procedures used in rapid response scenarios.
-(U.S. Air Force video by Senior Airman Edgar Grimaldo)
+(U.S. Air Force photo by Senior Airman Edgar Grimaldo)

 |Date Taken: